jeffreyCarlLong/TMwR/08-feature-engineering.md

  * _Hybrid methods_ do a combination of both.

-The [`r pkg(themis)`](https://themis.tidymodels.org/) package has recipe steps the can be used for this purpose.
+The [<span class="pkg">themis</span>](https://themis.tidymodels.org/) package has recipe steps the can be used for this purpose.
 For simple down-sampling, we would use:

 ```r
   step_downsample(outcome_column_name)